XayEss/Assignment4/README.txt

 To run a script file simply type the run command and provide the filepath to the script file as the command line argument.
 A script file with the name example-script is already given, to execute it type: run resources/example-script.txt

+##Example image created by Alexander Seljuk, all rights reserved.